Charters Reports Reviews Shop Text Us (305) 209-5594

 Bayside/Gulfside (Craig Key to 7 Mile)SE near 5 knots, increasing to near 10 knots overnight1 foot or less

-1. Today was a win — the improving trend held, the afternoon was better than the morning, and everyone who got on the water got clean conditions
+1. Today was a win.
+The improving trend held, the afternoon beat the morning, and everyone who got on the water got clean conditions

-4. Saturday brings a slight chance of showers — the first real rain threat since today, as southeast breezes strengthen and pull moisture off the Atlantic
+4. Saturday brings a slight chance of showers, the first real rain threat since today, as the southeast breeze strengthens and pulls moisture off the Atlantic

-5. Best bite windows tomorrow: Incoming tide all morning, with the outgoing evening push around the late low tide.
-Negative low tonight means the early morning bite Wednesday should be excellent
+5. Best bite windows tomorrow: incoming tide all morning, with the outgoing evening push around the late low tide.
+Tonight’s negative low means the early morning bite Wednesday should be excellent

 Reports based on NOAA Marine Forecast FZUS52 KKEY issued 4:24 PM EDT Tuesday, May 5, 2026.
 Tide predictions for Islamorada (Upper Matecumbe Key, Florida Bay).
 Evening addendum appended 5:00 PM EDT.